Use these smart tips to know when to water plants and how to avoid over-watering throughout the summer growing season in your garden.

 Start with the right gear and have it where you need it so it’s easy to water on those terribly hot days where we would rather be indoors.

-At the beginning of the growing season, I set up watering stations in key locations at the front and back of the house so I can water any time without having to lug hose around or set up attachments.
-Each hose is equipped with good watering nozzles.
+At the beginning of the growing season, I set up watering stations in key locations around the garden so I can water any time without having to lug hose around or set up attachments.

 How to Choose a Good Watering Nozzle